The Ice Tower: Critical response

 The Ice Tower received generally positive reviews from critics.
-The film holds a 79% "Certified Fresh" score on review aggregator Rotten Tomatoes, based on 43 reviews.
+The film holds a 81% "Certified Fresh" score on review aggregator Rotten Tomatoes, based on 69 reviews with an average rating of 7.5/10.
 The site's "critics consensus" reads: "Gorgeous as frost and just as brittle, The Ice Tower occasionally wobbles as a narrative but largely excels as an atmospheric meditation on the creative process."
-On Metacritic, the film has a weighted average score of 77 out of 100 based on reviews from 13 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 80 out of 100 based on reviews from 17 critics, indicating "generally favorable reviews".
 AlloCiné, a French cinema site, gave the film an average rating of 3.5/5, based on a survey of 24 French reviews.

 Peter Bradshaw of The Guardian gave the film 5 stars and wrote: "an eerie and unwholesome spell is cast in this film; it is a fairytale of death-wish yearning and erotic submission.
 It wittily fuses the real and the fictional into a trance-state – and that's the state that I've sometimes found a little static in previous films by Lucile Hadžihalilović, but not here.
 Dreamily strange it might be (and in fact, on the face of it, entirely preposterous) this movie had me gripped with its two outstanding lead performances – from Marion Cotillard and newcomer Clara Pacini – and a clamorous musical score."
 Bradshaw added about Gaspar Noé's character: "Cristina's somewhat louche director Dino, played by cameo by Hadzihalilovic's partner Gaspar Noé, is in the habit of telling likely young actresses that he might cast them in his next project, a Hitchcockian thriller.
 In fact, there is something Hitchcockian in this shoot, with an attack carried out by a bird, and in Cristina's own cold, cruel detachment from the victim's suffering.
 Hadzihalilovic might intend us to notice in one shot a movie poster for The Red Shoes, but the Powell/Pressburger film that this more resembles is surely Black Narcissus with its female desire and delirium in the bitter mountain cold."